Fancy Ducks vs Fancy Geese

 I don't know.

-It was probably one of those migraines that makes you seem like you're saying crazy words or whatever.
+It was probably one of those migraines that makes you seem like, you know, you're saying crazy words or whatever.
+I guess so.

-Do you know that when I did get your pets in honor of the maximum fun block party the other week, we visited it with the cat of um, uh, or the two cats, actually, Archie and Panda, the cats of Audrey and Dan McCoy.
+Do you know that when I did Get Your Pets in honor of the Maximum Fun Block Party the other week, we visited with the cat of,

-Uh, Dan being, of course, one of the three hosts of the Flop House.
+Dan being, of course, one of the three hosts of the Flop House.
+That's nice.

 And Audrey showed me their cat Panda sprawled out